dripnasc/Ecommerce-BDDTesting/README.md

 ###### How to Execute Test
 Once npm is properly intalled, run
  - To run all test at once: npm test
- - To run a specific feature: npm test features/'<'Feature File Name'>'
+ - To run a specific feature: npm test features/<Feature File Name>